2182 kHz

-The radio frequency 2182 kHz is one of the international calling and distress frequencies for maritime radiocommunication in a frequency band allocated to the mobile service on first priority ("primary") basis, exclusively for distress and calling operations.
+2182 kHz is a radio frequency designed exclusively for distress calls and related calling operations in the maritime service.
+It is equivalent to a wavelength of 137.4 metres.

 Transmission modes

 Transmissions on 2182 kHz commonly use single-sideband modulation (SSB) (upper sideband only).
 However, amplitude modulation (AM) and some variants such as vestigial sideband are still in use, mainly by vessels with older equipment and by some coastal stations in an attempt to ensure compatibility with older and less sophisticated receivers.